 “Qualified Actuary on Assumptions and Margins – Certification by the qualified actuary, for the groups of policies for which responsibility was assigned, that the assumptions used in the principle-based valuation under VM-20, other than assumptions used for risk factors that are prescribed or stochastically modeled, are prudent estimate assumptions and the margins applied therein are appropriate.”

 “Qualified Actuary on Conservatism of Converted Policies – Certification by the qualified actuary assigned responsibility under VM-G for a group of policies that qualifies for exclusion from the requirement to calculate a DR under the provisions of VM-20 Section 6.B.2.b, that the total reserve for this group of policies includes a prudent provision for the additional mortality associated with the conversion and reasonably exceed the value of a DR which otherwise would have been calculated for this group of policies.”

+SET Certification Method - A certification by a qualified actuary that the group of policies is not subject to material interest rate risk or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
+The company shall provide the certification and documentation supporting the certification to the commissioner upon request.

+Variable Annuity Certifications:

+“Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any future hedging strategies supporting the contracts is consistent with the company’s actual future hedging strategies and was performed in accordance with VM-21 and in compliance with all applicable ASOPs.”

+“Qualified Actuary on Accordance with VM-21 and Model #820 – Certification by the qualified actuary, for the groups of contracts for which responsibility was assigned, that the principle-based valuation was performed in accordance with the principles and requirements outlined in VM-21 and the relevant sections of Model #820.”

+“Qualified Actuary on Assumptions and Margins – Certification by the qualified actuary, for the groups of contracts for which responsibility was assigned, that the assumptions used in the principle-based valuation under VM-21 are prudent estimate assumptions for the products, scenarios, and purpose being tested.”

+These knowledge statements were drafted prior to the adoption of VM-22 principle-based reserving for non-variable annuities.
+Similar requirements apply to VM-22 as to VM-20 and VM-21.

 The Academy qualification standards for rendering an opinion are in the “Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States” (USQS), effective January 1, 2022.
-The standards were revised from prior editions of this qualification standard and therefore specifically apply to actuaries issuing Statements of Actuarial Opinion (SAO) starting on January 1, 2023.
 Furthermore, such actuaries need to meet the continuing education (CE) requirements before issuing any SAO.

 Section 2.1 of the USQS specifies the Basic Education and Experience Requirements, stating that an actuary should have achieved the following: